What is Recruitment Marketing? - Complete Guide

-It is also known as social media recruitment.
+It is also known as social hiring or social recruiting.
 It is an integral part of recruitment marketing.
 Hiring professionals and recruiters implement social media recruitment strategies to advertise the brand message across various social media channels and share content that showcases a positive work culture to entice more candidates into their hiring pipeline.

-Nowadays, social media is an effective tool for job searching and recruitment purpose.
+Nowadays, social media is an effective tool for job searching and recruitment purposes.